Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/07-Authentication-Sessions-vs-JWT/README.md

 ## Notes

 JSON Web Token (JWT) is a method of representing claims between two parties.
 Think of it like a receipt that is recognized by the issuer.

 In short JWT a is a format made of three parts.

 - algorithm
 - payload
 - secret key

 The token is hashed/encrypted as a string of characters that can only be decryted by a computer that has access to the secret key.

 ### Authentication Process

 1. A client sends a request for authentication including credentials.
   - A typical scenario is logging in.
 The crednetials supplied are username and password.
 2. The sever receives credentials.
 Verifying the credentials the server issues a token to the client.
   - The token is a hash.
 It also contains a secret string or key.
 The secret key can only be unencrypted by the server.
 3. The client includes the token whenever requesting restricted resources.
 4. The server verifies the token with each request.

+## After Class

+Continue work on the Reddit Tutorial.